-Unit 2 = Writing a Review
+Unit 2 =Writing a Review

 Two thumbs up, two thumbs down, or one thumb up and one thumb down!
 In this unit, students will choose a text to evaluate based on criteria that they identify and develop and then tailor their work for a particular audience.
-Additionally, students will practice informal research strategies and source integration techniques.
+Additionally, students will practice informal research strategies and source integration techniques while considering the rhetorical situations, rhetorical appeals, and logical fallacies.